Responsible Actions for Aquatic Environment in 10 Ways

 Fishing Responsibly

-• Learn and stick to local fishing laws.
+• Follow local fishing laws.

 A sustainable future depends critically on water conservation.
 It is about making sensible use of water.
 Saving water help protect our environment and make sure there is enough water for future.